-As a registered 501(c)(3) organization, the National Title I Association operates under a formal set of Bylaws adopted by the membership.
+As a registered 501(c)(3) organization, the National Association of ESEA State Program Administrators operates under a formal set of Bylaws adopted by the membership.

-The purpose of this Association shall be to study, strengthen, and promote the leadership role of the state coordinator/director/manager of Title l including, but not restricted to, such means as:
+The purpose of this Association shall be to study, strengthen, and promote the leadership role of education professionals working with disadvantaged children and youth including, but not restricted to, such means as:

 a.)
 Exchanging ideas and information among members,